 Index Frames are used for inserting an automatically generated index.
-An Index Frame must be placed on each master page that is defined in a Typefi Index Section (see Typefi Section types).
+An Index Frame must be placed on each parent (formerly master) page defined in a Typefi Index Section (see Typefi Section types).

 Typefi Designer builds on InDesign’s native indexing feature and is compatible with the standard Microsoft Word indexing feature.
 During the automated page composition process, index markers in the source content are transformed into InDesign index markers.
-The Index Frames are then populated with the index marker data (as specified in the Generate Index dialog), creating new document pages and filling these frames, until all the index content is placed.
+The Index Frames are then populated with the index marker data (as specified in the Generate Index dialogue), creating new document pages and filling these frames, until all the index content is placed.

 To create an Index Frame:

-- Open the Pages panel (Window → Pages) and select a master page.
+- Open the Pages panel (Window → Pages) and select a parent page.

 - Create an InDesign text frame and select it.

 - Choose Object → Typefi Frame Type → Index.
 Alternatively, right-click (Windows) or Control-click (macOS) the selected frame and choose Typefi Frame Type → Index from the shortcut menu.
 The Index Frame border is assigned a colour (violet by default).